Zren/zren.github.io/kde_docs.md

 {% capture label %}Quick Intro{% endcapture %}
 {% capture sectionLeft %}

 This is a quick intro to QML.
-If you're comforatble with it, skip to the next section.
+If you're comfortable with it, skip to the next section.

 The official QML tutorial can be found in the [QML Documentation](http://doc.qt.io/qt-5/qtqml-syntax-basics.html).